Customer Service Representative Resume Example

 Highlight one big achievement-maybe a 97% customer satisfaction score or handling over 100 travelers daily.
 Keep it short and punchy, just a few sentences at the top.

 Now that you’ve nailed your profile, let’s focus on showing what you’ve done.
-Use specific examples from your previous airline or customer service jobs.
+Use specific examples from your previous airline or customer service jobs, and consider pairing your resume with a cover letter to highlight your experience.

 I always start each bullet with an action verb.
 For example, “Resolved over 50 daily passenger issues,” sounds stronger than just “helped customers.”
 Numbers help hiring managers see real impact.